 Certificate in equity-minded practice

-I am thrilled to be part of the team that is leading this new certificate program at Salem State University’s School of Social Work along with Kathryn Peterson and Drs.
+I am thrilled to be part of the team that is leading this new certificate program at Salem State University’s School of Social Work along with Kathryn Peterson, Shavon Fulcher and Drs.
 Lisa Johnson, Mbita Mbao and Yvonne Ruiz.
-This course was specifically designed for child protection supervisors and managers at the Massachusetts Department of Children and Families.
+This course was specifically designed for child protection supervisors and managers in partnership with the Massachusetts Department of Children and Families.

 This page provides a description of the current course, presents the learning objectives, describes the modules and shares a number of the case studies used in class sessions.
 We will be adding a new module on child protection practice with LGBTQ+ youth, caregivers and foster parents in the next iteration of the program.

 We draw from the paradigm of equity-minded practice in social work education to conceptualize this certificate program, which will support DCF supervisors and managers’ development of knowledge and skills integral to critically culturally competent, intersectional, and anti-oppressive practice (Johnson, Slayter and Simmons, 2022).
 Equity-mindedness is the perspective or mode of thinking and practice exhibited by practitioners who call attention to patterns of inequity in client processes and outcomes (Council on Social Work Education, 2020).
 These practitioners take personal as well as institutional responsibility for the success of their clients, and critically reassess their own practices through engaging in reflectivity and reflexivity (Schön, 1983; 1987).
 Practitioners in this mode are intersectionality-conscious and aware of the social and historical context of oppressive practices in child welfare and ancillary systems.

 Our certificate program honors the need for social workers to be aware of a range of social identities, including, but not limited to, race, ethnicity, gender identity and expression, disability, sexuality, socioeconomic status (SES), and immigration status.